Skip to Main Content

 Volunteer Opportunities

-The Center Grand Openings will include an opportunity to give back through volunteering in support of the event.
+The Center Grand Opening will include an opportunity to give back through volunteering in support of the event.
 We have a variety of volunteer shifts and opportunities.
-A volunteer training will be held on Friday, February 17th at 2 pm to review the elements of the program via Zoom and logistical needs in preparation for the program will be covered during that time.
+A volunteer training will be held on February 28th, 2024 at 2 pm to review the elements of the program via Zoom and logistical needs in preparation for the program will be covered during that time.
+If you are unable to attend a Zoom recording will be provided.
+Upon signing up to volunteer the Zoom link will be sent to you.

 Use the button below to determine how best to serve and support the Grand Openings to help assure program success.